Frequently Asked Questions

 18. All registration payments are processed online and include full payment by credit card.
 Return to top

-19. NCAA rules prohibit discounts for prospect-aged participants.
+19. No, NCAA rules prohibit discounts for prospect-aged participants.
 There are no discounts available.
 Return to top

 20. The closest airport to our campus is Charlottesville Albemarle Regional Airport.
 Registrants must make their own arrangements for ground transportation from and to the airport from camp.
 Due to COVID-19 restrictions, advanced planning for all travel arrangements is recommended.
 Return to top